Spring Garden Revival

 Contact Mundelein’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material in Mundelein is managed through the village’s comprehensive yard waste collection program, which typically operates from April through November.
 Residents are required to separate thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
 Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
-Yard waste is collected on scheduled days, and a drop-off site is available for larger quantities, with operating hours and resident permit or sticker requirements.
+Yard waste is collected on scheduled days, and a drop-off site is available for larger quantities, with operating hours and resident permit or sticker requirements enforced.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but must be free of trash and non-organic debris.
-For more information on collection schedules, accepted materials, and drop-off site procedures, contact:
+For more information on collection schedules, accepted materials, and permit requirements, contact:

 Mundelein Department of Public Works